 It is worth reflecting for a moment on the situation that could arise if that were not the case.
 In those circumstances it would be open to a State Party to UNCLOS to circumvent that Convention's carefully negotiated compulsory dispute settlement provisions.
 It could avoid any risk of being taken to binding dispute settlement in regard to its obligations regarding the conservation of the living resources of the high seas.
 All it would need to do would be to join a regional or sub-regional organization the dispute settlement provisions of which did not provide for compulsory binding dispute settlement.
-Then, even if it did not cooperate for the purposes of the organization and its conduct was at odds with those purposes, the other members of the organization or, more importantly, under UNCLOS in relation to those fundamental obligations in that convention.
+Then, even if it did not cooperate for the purposes of that organization and its conduct was at odds with those purposes, the other members of the organization would have no effective legal means of holding it to account under the subsidiary organization or, more importantly, under UNCLOS in relation to those fundamental obligations in that convention.